 When researching the horrifying witch hunt that set foot in Scotland, England, Austria, Italy and later on the United States, there is no mention of vampires.
 One may find torture reports performed on innocent people but no vampires.

 I highly recommend a good read about the history of the witch hunt that lasted for three centuries.
-Hundreds of thousands died at the hands of gossip and hearsay of neighbors and landlords.
-Every witch who perished during the medieval witch hunt was a victim of hatred or simply ignorance.
+Hundreds of thousands died at the hands of gossip and hearsay of neighbours and landlords.
+Every witch who perished during the mediaeval witch hunt was a victim of hatred or simply ignorance.